By Ed Smallwood

 So folks, I’m just asking you to keep your car in good shape, and to look at how you eat lunch each day.
 And for that, you get to save up a bunch of money, be patriotic, and help rescue the environment.
 Is that so bad?

-Sources of Gasoline:
+Sources: Sources of Gasoline:

-EIA Primer on Gasoline Sources and Markets:
+EIA Primer on Gasoline Sources and Markets: Cost of running a car for lunch:

 Multiply distance to lunch place by 2, then multiply the result by the mileage of the vehicle, then multiply the result by the current cost of gasoline.
 Add the cost of lunch to the result (I assumed $5.)
 Multiply the result by 7 for the weekly cost, and so on for monthly and yearly costs (I subtracted out 2 weeks for vacation from the yearly result.)